chinamike65/hugo-tuolesi/content/book2/book2en.md

 First, accumulate great blessings;

-Second, the karma of slandering the law can be eliminated;
+Second, the karma of disparaging the Dharma can be eliminated;

 Third, you will cherish this practice.

 Because this is what I begged, not sent to me, so I have to cherish it.

-"The Cloud of Compassion and Wisdom", the master's wisdom and compassion are the cloud, the rain that falls from the cloud is the Fa, the disciple's foundation is the soil, and our desire for liberation is the seed.
+"The Cloud of Compassion and Wisdom", the master's wisdom and compassion are the cloud, the rain that falls from the cloud is the Dharma, the disciple's foundation is the soil, and our desire for liberation is the seed.

-When we have this seed, the teacher will teach the scriptures and spread the Fa, and if the rain of the Fa falls on the foundation of our disciples, the seed will germinate and bear fruit.
+When we have this seed, the teacher will teach the scriptures and spread the Dharma, and if the rain of the Dharma falls on the foundation of our disciples, the seed will germinate and bear fruit.
 That’s what it means.

-(7) Backward
+(7) Transfer of merit

-do my best
+>
+>Through the virtues I have accumulated here,
+>

-Benefit the Dharma and sentient beings
+>May the teachings and all living beings receive every benefit.

-May His Holiness Tsongkhapa

-The holy career will be revealed for a long time
+>
+>Especially may the essence of the teaching
+>
+>Of Lama Je Tsong Khapa shine forever.
+>

-After turning back, the blessings will not disappear.
+After the Transfer of merit, the blessings will not disappear.

 If there is no devotion, a lot of good fortune will be eliminated when you get angry, jealousy will also eliminate good fortune, and many troubles will be eliminated.